Veeeetzzzz/monero-js/README.md

-# Monero RPC
+# Monero-js - A JavaScript library for the Monero RPC.

-A JavaScript library for interacting with the Monero RPC.
+A lightweight library to communicate with the Monero Wallet RPC.
+Minimal dependencies and focuses on security and scalability.

+Download the CLI binaries from the [official Monero Site](https://www.getmonero.org/downloads/#cli)

+Most anti-virus/anti-malware will flag the monerod and other binaries as a virus, because they have been spotted in the wild as "XMR miners" and subject to abuse.
+Add the folder you downloaded to your exclusions to avoid problems during development.
+There is no risk to you or your machine when running monerod.exe and mining does not run by default when it monerod.exe is run.

 You'll need to make sure:

 - monerod is running
-- monero-rpc is running

 Start monerod.exe & wait for it to finish syncing.

 ![image](https://github.com/user-attachments/assets/2840a9d9-efe4-43e4-a7d7-d63829c41df9)

+- monero-wallet-rpc is running

 Start the RPC with this command - replace args with your configs and make sure it's bound to your front end.